-The Assyakirin Concrete Dam is located in Sarawak, Malaysia, collects rainwater during the monsoon season and releases it when the water level in the river is not sufficient to supply raw water to the water treatment plants and agricultural areas.
-The concrete dam had a monitoring system in the past but it was vandalized and this triggered the need to update and automate the monitoring of the reservoir level and slope stability of the saddle dam.
+The Assyakirin concrete dam in Sarawak, Malaysia, collects rainwater during the monsoon season and releases it when river levels are not sufficient to supply the water treatment plants and agricultural areas in the region.
+The dam had a monitoring system but it was vandalized.
+This triggered the need to update and automate the monitoring of the reservoir level and slope stability of the dam.